Accounting Cost-Volume-Profit Analysis

 Contribution Margin Ratio

-5. Graphical representation of a break-even point and break-even analysis
+5. Graphical representation of break-even point and break-even analysis

 CVP analysis can also be presented graphically.
-Illustration below shows break-even point for Friends Corporation for a single product.
+The illustration below shows the break-even point for Friends Company for a single-product situation:

 Illustration 1: Graphical representation of a break-even point and break-even analysis